php-kit/php-server/README.md

 ```
 NAME
-    php-server -- an enhanced interface for the PHP's built-in web server
+    php-server -- makes the PHP's built-in web server easier and more practical to use

 SYNTAX
     php-server command [options]